 - Just a mouthful - if you’re worried about picky eaters not getting a balanced diet, encourage them to try a mouthful of everything on the plate, rather than all of it.
 You might find they try more things that way.

 - Clear plate conundrums - don’t worry if they don’t clear their plate.
 If they say they’re full, the chances are they are full!

 - Water regularly - if the kids say they’re hungry while you’re cooking, try giving them a glass of water to fill the gap rather than a snack that could ruin their appetite.

 Babies and young children

 Start4Life gives parents all the advice they need to help their children be healthy in the first few years of life and beyond.
 Just like Change4Life, it offers free support, hints, tips and videos.
 So if you’re expecting a little one, or you’re a new parent, visit the Start4Life website and sign up.

 Getting your baby into healthy habits early on gives them the best start in life and reduces their risk of poor health later on.
 There’s plenty you can do – from making sure you give little ones the best food for their age, to helping them develop strong muscles and bones.

 With Healthy Start you get free vouchers every week to spend on milk, plain fresh and frozen fruit and vegetables, and infant formula milk.
 You can also get free vitamins.

-You could qualify for Healthy Start vouchers if you're on benefits and are pregnant or have kids under four.
+You could qualify for Healthy Start vouchers if you're on benefits and are at least 10 weeks pregnant or have kids under four.
 If you're under 18 and pregnant you automatically qualify even if you are not on any benefits.
 Find out if you qualify.